 Jonny Tattersall’s cricketing tale is quite a remarkable one.

-A busy batsman, he has scored half-centuries across all formats and scored his maiden first-class hundred – 135 not out – against the students of Leeds/Bradford MCC Universities in early 2019.
+A busy batter, he scored his maiden first-class hundred – 135 not out – against the students of Leeds/Bradford MCC Universities in early 2019.

 He went on to score exactly 1,000 runs across all formats during that summer as well as taking 52 catches and six stumpings.

-He then returned to White Rose ranks in 2017 having previously impressed in the second team, with the coaches seeing something in him to think he could make a wicketkeeper.
-It was an inspired decision to go down that route.
+He then returned to Yorkshire ranks in 2017 having previously impressed in the second team, with the coaches seeing something in him to think he could make a wicketkeeper.

 Tattersall had previously captained Yorkshire at Under 17s, Academy and Second XI level between 2012 and 2014 as well as England Under 19s in 2013.

 He was their vice skipper at the following year’s World Cup in the UAE when he played alongside Will Rhodes and Matthew Fisher as they made the semi-finals.

 Tattersall, who did only a little a bit of keeping in his junior days – his father was a wicketkeeper, first pulled on the White Rose as an Under 13.

 He helped York CC retain their Yorkshire Premier League North title in 2018.